-The Cambodian School of Prosthetics and Orthotics provides a 3 year-training programme for students from Cambodia as well as from other low income countries to be professionals in prosthetics and orthotics.
+The Department of Prosthetics and Orthotics in Phnom Penh provides a 3 year-training programme for students from Cambodia as well as from other low income countries to be professionals in prosthetics and orthotics.
 The teaching programme is based on a system of 9 modules, including prosthetics, orthotics and other related subjects to give the students an overall understanding of the service required and the ability to improve the quality of life for persons with disabilities:

 - Academic Module

 - Transtibial and Ankle Disarticulation Prosthetics ( TT & AD)

 - Transfemoral and Hip Disarticulation Prosthetics (TF & HD)

 - Knee Disarticulation and Foot Orthotics (KD and FO)

 - Partial Foot Prosthetics and Ankle Foot Orthotics (PF & AFO)

 - Knee Ankle Foot and Hip Knee Ankle Foot Orthotics (KAFO & HKAFO)

 - Upper Limb Prosthetics and Orthotics and Spinal Orthotics